pollfish/docs/android-v6/universal.md

 <br/>

 **At this point you are ready to go live!
-Turn your app to Release mode by setting `.releaseMode(true)` and submit your app to the Google Play.**
+Turn your app to Release mode by setting `.releaseMode(true)` and submit your app to any Android App stroe.**

 <br/>

-## 6. Update your privacy policy, enable releaseMode and publish on Google Play
+## 6. Update your privacy policy, enable releaseMode and publish

 Add the following paragraph to your app's privacy policy: